 - It allows you to lock the application with a passcode or a fingerprint.
 The person who gets your phone won’t get access to your 2FA codes.

 - The most important is that Authy backups an encrypted copy of all your secret/recovery keys in the cloud.
 So they are available from different devices, and it’s easy to transfer them from one gadget to another.

 Google Authenticator app does not provide such an opportunity, and this is its main drawback.
 There is no way to transfer a GA app with codes to dozens of websites from one phone to another.
 If the mobile device with the application is broken or lost, and the recovery key was not backed-up, you will lose access to your accounts.

-This post was written by Max Sapelov, Co-founder & CTO at CoinLoan.
+This post was written by Max Sapelov, CoinLoan CTO.
 Max is security and cryptography expert, system architect, developer and blockchain enthusiast.
 Clap if you like that, and we will call Max for an encore :)